trans-travel/trans-travel/us/fl.md

 implications for families with children and transgender family members, should children enter Florida's jurisdiction.

+Florida legislators have proposed the use of state courts to remove custody from parents in the event of gender transition of a child.
+These bills have not passed but are currently pending (May 3, 2023).

 ## Non-discrimination Law

  * Florida non-discrimination law does not include LGBT people